phoenixweb/RBDSR/README.md

 ## Configure Ceph Clients to access the cluster

+1. Create ```/etc/ceph/ceph.conf``` accordingly you Ceph cluster.
+The easiest way is just copy it from your Ceph cluster node.

+		 scp ceph.conf root@[ xenserver_host ]:/etc/ceph/ceph.conf

+2. Copy the user's keyring to XenServer hosts from your Ceph cluster node.
+The easiest way is just copy the client.admin keyring ```/etc/ceph/ceph.client.admin.keyring``` (not safe!).

+		 scp ceph.client.admin.keyring root@[ xenserver_host ]:/etc/ceph/

-1. If you decide to run RBD using the kernel drive you'll need to downgrade the feature of your Ceph Cluster to your kernels support: if you'll use ceph rbd-nbd, you can use the optimized features:
+3. If you decide to run RBD using the kernel drive you'll need to downgrade the feature of your Ceph Cluster to your kernels support. if you'll use ceph ```rbd-nbd```, you can use the optimized features:

 		 ceph osd crush tunables optimized

-if you are running XEN 6.5 and want to use the kernel rbd:
+if you are running XEN 6.5 and want to use the kernel ```rbd```:

 		 ceph osd crush tunables legacy

-if you are running XEN 7.0 and want to use the kernel rbd:
+if you are running XEN 7.0 and want to use the kernel ```rbd```:

 		 ceph osd crush tunables bobtail

 more info about CRUSH TUNABLES here: https://access.redhat.com/documentation/en-us/red_hat_ceph_storage/1.2.3/html/storage_strategies/crush_tunables

-2. Create ```/etc/ceph/ceph.conf``` accordingly you Ceph cluster.
-The easiest way is just copy it from your Ceph cluster node.

-		 scp ceph.conf root@[ xenserver_host ]:/etc/ceph/ceph.conf

-3. Copy the user's keyring to XenServer hosts from your Ceph cluster node.
-The easiest way is just copy the client.admin keyring ```/etc/ceph/ceph.client.admin.keyring``` (not safe!).

-		 scp ceph.client.admin.keyring root@[ xenserver_host ]:/etc/ceph/

 ## Usage